2012 National Women’s History Month Theme:

 Women’s Education – Women’s Empowerment

-The equal opportunity to learn, taken for grated by most young women today, owes
+The equal opportunity to learn, taken for grated by most young women today, owes much to Title IX of the Education Codes of the Higher Education Act Amendments.

 This legislation, passed in 1972 and enacted in 1977, prohibited gender discrimination